mkelandis/ReadingLog/README.md

 #### Minor Releases

 * Version 1.1.2 (1/7/2013) - Fixed defect causing app crash on db upgrade as part of the 1.1 release.
+* Version 1.1.3 (1/7/2013) - Minimized impact of upgrade to 1.1 (sorting, intitializing date read)